-Drawing on research among more than 20,000 travelers across 28 countries combined with insights from proprietary search and endorsement data, Booking.com has predicted nine themes that will fuel the future of travel - in the coming year and beyond.
+Drawing on research among more than 20,000 travellers across 28 countries combined with insights from proprietary search and endorsement data, Booking.com has predicted nine themes that will fuel the future of travel - in the coming year and beyond.

 Time at home has made people crave the world outside more than ever.
-During recent lockdowns, two-thirds (65%) of travelers reported being excited about traveling again, with 42% wanting to travel more in the future to make up for time lost in 2020 (rising to 51% for Gen Z and 49% for Millennials).
+During recent lockdowns, two-thirds (65%) of travellers reported being excited about travelling again, with 42% wanting to travel more in the future to make up for time lost in 2020 (rising to 51% for Gen Z and 49% for Millennials).
 Over a third (38%) intend to plan a trip to make up for a celebration missed due to Coronavirus (COVID-19), while two-fifths (40%) intend to rebook a trip they had to cancel.

 Familiarists not tourists

 Domestic trips will continue to dominate the travel space, with 47% of people planning to travel within their own country in the medium term (7-12 months) and 38% planning to in the longer term (in over a year’s time).
 When it comes to local travel, 43% plan to explore a new destination within their home region/country and 46% will take the time to appreciate the natural beauty of their home country.
 Half (50%) intend to travel somewhere - locally or not - they’ve already been previously for its familiarity.